ucsf-wynton/wynton-website-hpc/README.md

 $
 ```

-This requires [R](https://www.r-project.org/) and that the [spelling](https://cran.r-project.org/package=spelling) R package is install, e.g. `install.packages("spelling", repos = "https://cloud.r-project.org")`.
+This requires [R](https://www.r-project.org/) and that the [spelling](https://cran.r-project.org/package=spelling) R package is installed, e.g. `install.packages("spelling", repos = "https://cloud.r-project.org")`.
 If there are words that are incorrectly flagged as mispelled, they can be added to the 'WORDLIST' file.